Logo for North Bay Forge

 Soon to be discontinued

-Scandis (soon to be discontinued)
+Scandis (Soon to be discontinued)

 Also forged from round bars of high carbon steel, but the bevels are ground in (20 degree straight grind).
 They don't hold up as well as my forged bevels and they are considerably harder to resharpen because so much metal has to be removed.
 So I won't be making any more.
 These will be available until current batch is sold out.